Skip to main content

 }

-We can start from the bottom with isLeapYear.
+We can start with isLeapYear.
 My first attempt at implementing the leap-year rules straight off looked something like this:

 function isLeapYear(year) {